hazelcast/hazelcast-reference-manual/src/PortableSerialization.md

 ### Versioning for Portable Serialization

 More than one version of the same class may need to be serialized and deserialized.
-For example, a client may have an older version of a class, and the node to which it is connected may have a newer version of the same class.
+For example, a client may have an older version of a class, and the member to which it is connected may have a newer version of the same class.

 Portable serialization supports versioning.
 It is a global versioning, meaning that all portable classes that are serialized through a member get the globally configured portable version.